 UV Printing FAQ

-Frequently asked questions about UV printing technology, materials, quality and applications.
+Frequently asked questions about UV print technology, materials, quality and applications.

 What is UV printing?

-UV printing is a digital inkjet process where specially formulated ink is instantly cured with ultraviolet light, allowing vibrant, durable prints on almost any material.
+UV printing is a digital inkjet process where special inks are cured instantly by ultraviolet light, producing durable, vivid prints on almost any material.

 What materials can you print on?

-We support 300+ materials including metals, wood, acrylic, glass, ceramics, stone, leather, canvas, plastics and coated substrates.
+We support 300+ materials including metal, wood, acrylic, glass, ceramic, stone, leather, canvas, plastics and coated substrates.

 How durable are UV prints?

-Cured UV inks are scratch, chemical and fade resistant.
-Outdoor lifespan is typically 3–5 years without lamination, longer indoors.
+Cured UV inks are scratch-, chemical- and UV‑resistant.
+Typical outdoor lifespan 3–5 years without lamination, longer indoors.

 What is 3D texture UV printing?

-By jetting multiple controlled layers we build up tactile relief up to 5mm height with variable gloss, matte and varnish effects.
+By printing multiple controlled layers we build tactile relief up to 5mm height with variable gloss, matte and varnish effects.

 Do you print white and varnish?

 Yes.
-We use CMYK + White + Clear Varnish enabling opacity control, spot effects and protective or glossy finishes.
+We use CMYK + White + Clear Varnish for opacity, spot effects and protective or glossy finishes.

 What file formats do you accept?

-We handle single prototypes through medium production runs.
-Contact us for volume pricing above 250 units.
+We handle single prototypes up to medium runs.
+Contact us for tiered pricing above 250 pieces.

-UV curing emits no solvent VOCs, uses energy-efficient LED lamps and produces minimal waste compared to traditional methods.
+UV curing emits no solvent VOCs, uses energy‑efficient LED lamps and produces minimal waste vs. traditional methods.